Living Evidence - COVID-19 transmission

-At least four studies have described the correlation between decreased viral loads and reduced infectivity.
+At least five studies have described the correlation between decreased viral loads and reduced infectivity.

 Modelling studies suggest the threshold viral load for a 50% probability of transmission is approximately 10 7.5 viral RNA copies/mL and that infected persons are likely to be above this threshold for only about 1 day.

 A subset (8.78%) of 25,381 SARS-CoV-2 positive cases were highly infectious with viral loads of at least 9.0 log10 RNA copies per swab, compared to an average of 6.39 log10 for all cases.